 - The call-to-action “See Available Places” could most certainly be replaced with something more compelling like “Discover More Picturesque Treehouses.”

 Always remember: every promotion needs a page.
 For this one, we would’ve created two separate landing pages: one for treehouses, and one for private islands.
 The more focused your page is, and the more tailored it is to the prospect’s interests, the more likely it will produce conversions.

 3. To entice business travelers to use their service

 As much as we all dream of exploring the world for pleasure, many of us will do most of our traveling on our employer’s dime.

 For those traveling for work-related reasons, Airbnb offers businesses the opportunity to set teams up in spaces that are conducive to being productive.

-After clicking an AdWords ad for “Airbnb for business,” we arrived at the page below:
+After clicking a Google ad for “Airbnb for business,” we arrived at the page below:

-Again, while we landed here after clicking an AdWords ad, it still can’t be considered a true PPC landing page.
+Again, while we landed here after clicking a Google ad, it still can’t be considered a true PPC landing page.
 However, it does display some elements that give it that appearance.